Table of Contents

 Processing personal data

-From 25 May 2018, the General Data Protection Regulation (GDPR, European Union, 2016a) will apply to any EU researcher or researcher in the European Economic Area (EEA) who collects personal data.
+Since 25 May 2018, the General Data Protection Regulation (GDPR, European Union, 2016a) applies to any EU researcher or researcher in the European Economic Area (EEA) who collects personal data.
 The GDPR applies only to the data of living persons (Recital 27).
-Data which do not count as personal data do not fall under data protection legislation, though there may still be ethical reasons for protecting this information./
+Data which do not count as personal data do not fall under data protection legislation, though there may still be ethical reasons for protecting this information.

 The GPDR (General Data Protection Regulation, Chapter 2, Article 5) prescribes that you should adhere to the following six principles when processing personal data:

 The GDPR contains an exemption which entails that some of the principles above are slightly different when you collect and process personal data for research purposes.
 This is called the 'research exemption'.